hyperlane-xyz/hyperlane-monorepo/rust/sealevel/README.md

 This is a fork (with some dependency fixes) of the eclipse fork of the `solana-program-library`.
 This contains "SPL" programs that are commonly used programs - stuff like the token program, etc.

+Note these instructions previously required a different remote and branch - make sure to move to this remote & branch if you ahven't already!

 1. Check out the branch `trevor/steven/eclipse-1.14.13/with-tlv-lib`:

 ```